 It’s recommended that you check your credit report at least once a year to be sure there are no errors.
 The more often you can check your credit report the better.
 Fortunately, there are a number of ways to check your credit report for free.
 The best free credit reports don’t ask for any credit card information for sign-up and can easily be accessed online.
 When you’re checking your free credit report, make sure you’re accessing a secure website and read any fine print on the site.
 With that said, take a look below to see the best free credit reports we recommend using.

-It’s the only website that allows you to access each of your credit reports from all three of the major credit bureaus — Equifax, Experian, and TransUnion — at no cost.
+The Consumer Financial Protection Bureau confirms that AnnualCreditReport.com is the official website that allows you to access each of your credit reports from all three of the major credit bureaus — Equifax, Experian, and TransUnion — at no cost.
 You can obtain one free credit report every 12 months through AnnualCreditReport.com, without signing up, creating an account, or entering your credit card information.
-Alternatively, you can call 1-877-322-822 to order your legally free credit report.
+Alternatively, you can call 1-877-322-8228 to order your legally free credit report.

 Credit reports are available as a PDF download or you can request to have your credit reports mailed to you.
 The downside is that you receive your full credit report, which hasn’t been formatted for user-friendliness.
 Depending on the length of your credit history and the number of accounts you’ve had, your credit reports can be dozens of pages each.
 You won’t receive a credit score with your credit report from AnnualCreditReport.com.